 The wow factor

 Just as David observed the differences between the two carriers, investors can witness disconnects in their everyday lives.
-Starbucks
+Let's take movie viewing as an example.
+Are you a Netflix

 The Foolish bottom line